 Beat the winter blues and escape to the park!
-During the months of January, February, and March, the park offers a variety of programming from ice fishing to winter survival to guest speakers and even live music.
+During the months of January, February, and March, the park offers a variety of programming from ice fishing to winter survival to guest speakers.

-Winter is a great time to explore the park; the season brings a quiet serenity to the place and there a fewer visitors to share it with.
+Winter is a great time to explore the park; the season brings a quiet serenity to the place, and there are fewer visitors to share it with.
 During the winter, the park takes guests on a series of guided hikes.
 If there is enough snow, guests can experience snowshoeing throughout the park, free of charge!